michaelwang314/SoftSquishyMatter.jl/README.md

 # SoftSquishyMatter.jl
 A simple package for simulating soft matter things.
 At the moment, the package can simulate simple systems of interacting passive Brownian or systems of active particles (active Brownian and run-and-tumble).
 There are plans for adding additional interactions, integrators, and more.
 Also, hopefully the code can be further optimized in the future.
+The goal is to create a package written in Julia that is easily customizable and readable (at the cost of some performance probably).

+This is mostly just a fun/educational and (hopefully) long-term project!

 ## Installation
 To download, open Julia command line, press `]`, and use `add`